ds300/derivablejs/README.md

 Speaking of which, Havelock exposes three main types:

-- **Atoms** are mutable references but are intended to hold immutable, or effectively immutable, data.
+- **Atoms** are mutable references intended to hold immutable values.
-- **Derivations** represent applications of pure functions to upstream values.
+- **Derivations** represent applications of pure functions to values held in atoms.
-- **Reactions** are passive observers reacting to changes in atoms or derivations.
+- **Reactions** are passive observers reacting to changes in atoms (possibly via derivations).
 Unlike the above, they do not encapsulate a value and exist solely for side-effects and resource management.

 These three types are connected together in DAGs with atoms at the roots.
 The example at the top of this document can be depicted as follows:

 <img src="https://raw.github.com/ds300/Havelock/master/img/example.svg" align="center" width="89%"/>

 It is important to note that the edges between nodes in the graph do not represent data flow.
-They are not streams or channels or even representative of some kind of callback chain.
-The (atoms + derivations) part of the graph is conceptually a single reference to a [value](https://www.youtube.com/watch?v=-6BsiVyC1kM): gestalt and always internally consistent no matter which parts of it you decide to dereference at any given time.
-Reactions are executed with respect to changes in this gestalt virtual reference.
+They are not streams or channels or even some kind of callback chain.
+The (atoms + derivations) part of the graph is conceptually a single gestalt reference to a [value](https://www.youtube.com/watch?v=-6BsiVyC1kM).
+In this case the value is a virtual composite of the two atoms' states.
+The derivations are merely views into this value; they are the same information presented differently, as light through a prism.
+The gestalt is always internally consistent no matter which parts of it you decide to dereference at any given time.

 Note also that derivations are totally lazy.
 They literally **never** do wasteful computation.
 This allows derivation graphs to incorporate short-circuiting boolean logic.
 Try doing that with streams.

-The other key difference to streams is that there is no need to manually deregister observers when the derivation structure changes or you no longer need a particular derivation branch.
+The other key benefit over streams is that there is no need to clean up after yourself when the derivation structure changes or you no longer need a particular derivation branch.
 No memory leaks!
-This allows the library to be ergonomic and practical to use on its own rather than as part of a framework.
+This is simple to the max, and it makes the library practical to use on its own rather than as part of a framework.

-Which isn't to say that streams and channels are bad (callback chains tend to be, though), just different.
+All this isn't to say that streams and channels are bad (callback chains tend to be, though), just different.
 Events are discrete in time, state is continuous.
 Stop conflating the two and use Havelock for your state!

 ## Comparison with Previous Work